seeu-inspace/blockchain-portfolio/README.md

 # Blockchain portfolio

-A portfolio of my blockchain development and security works including code and notes
+A portfolio of my blockchain works including code and notes

 ## Index
 - [Introduction](#introduction)